fopter/FF_FIX/README.md

-Place the script inside ServerScriptService.
+-- Copy and paste the script inside ServerScriptService.